 Universal design is the concept that products and environments are designed to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 Universally designed products are more adaptive and easier to maintain.
 They cost less over time because they eliminate the need to make inaccessible products accessible.
 To develop tools and solutions designed for all users, it’s imperative that your agency’s IT strategy addresses accessibility and usability in the procurement process.
 If you involve different user communities early on, you’ll gain a clear understanding of their usability needs, and can account for them during the procurement process.
-CIOs and CAOs need to communicate a clear commitment to accessibility in their digital and procurement strategy, and set the expectation that this is a best practice when it comes to purchasing decisions.
+Add statements in solicitations that outline requirements of your entire user base to make accessibility functionality clear to vendors.
+Highlighting accessibility requirements at the procurement stage demonstrates that agencies prioritize accessibility and understand it is an essential part of the customer experience journey.
+CIOs and CAOs need to communicate a clear commitment to accessibility in their digital and procurement strategy, to set the expectation that this is a best practice when it comes to purchasing decisions.

 If you understand your accessibility and usability needs, it’s easier to search for products that meet your standards, and incorporating these needs from the outset becomes part of your agency's standard operating procedure for federal procurement.